MarcoMeinardi/spwn/README.md

 ### Decompiler
 For the decompilers commands, the syntax is the same of the pre and post analysis commands.
-I created an apposite config, rather than putting it in a pre analysis command, because I use IDA freeware and it can decompile only x86-64 binaries, so I have to use another decompiler for other architectures (I have created this feature before the custom scripts thing, but since the decompiler is something that you will almost always launch, I left it to make
+I created a special config, rather than putting it in a pre analysis command, because I use IDA freeware and it can decompile only x86/x86_64 binaries, so I have to use another decompiler for other architectures (I have created this feature before the custom scripts thing, but since the decompiler is something that you will almost always launch, I left it to make